Generalized cluster structures related to Poisson duals of $\mathrm{SL}_n$: Introduction

-\paragraph{Connection to other problems.} We envision a connection between our work and some of the following known problems in mathematical physics: \begin{enumerate}[1)] \item There is a conjecture due to D. Gaiotto on the existence of cluster structures on Coulomb branches in $\mathcal{N}=4$, $3d$ supersymmetric gauge theories.
+\paragraph{Connection to other problems.} We envision a connection between our work and some of the following known problems in mathematical physics: \begin{enumerate}[1)] \item There is a conjecture due to D. Gaiotto on the existence of cluster structures on Coulomb branches in $3d$ $\mathcal{N}=4$ supersymmetric gauge theories.
 The conjecture was verified in the case of quiver gauge theories by A. Shapiro and G. Schrader in~\cite{sasha_gauge}.
-It would be interesting to see if $(\SL_n^{\dagger},\pi_{\bg}^{\dagger})$ for a nontrivial $\bg$ can be interpreted as a character variety.
-For $\bg = \bg_{\std}$, the question was studied by R. Brahami in~\cite{dual_brahami} and L. Shen in~\cite{dual_shen}.
-There are some thoughts in~\cite[Section~4]{doublerel} on a relationship to Fock--Goncharov coordinates on moduli spaces of local system \cite{fockcoords}, as well as on a possible interpretation of generalized cluster mutations.
-If this is done, one might be able to recognize $(\SL_n^{\dagger},\pi_{\bg}^{\dagger})$ as a Coulomb branch for some physical theory. \item G. Schrader, A. Shapiro and I. Ip in~\cite{ivan_ip, sasha_group} proposed a quantum cluster $\Chi$-realization of the quantum group $U_g(\mathfrak{g})$ for simple complex Lie algebras $\mathfrak{g}$.
+It would be interesting to see if $(\SL_n,\pi_{\bar{\bg}}^{\dagger})$ for a nontrivial $\bar{\bg}$ can be interpreted as a Coulomb branch (for the trivial BD quadruple, see \cite[Remark 3.9]{double}). \item G. Schrader, A. Shapiro and I. Ip in~\cite{ivan_ip, sasha_group} proposed a quantum $\mathcal{X}$-cluster realization of the quantum group $U_g(\mathfrak{g})$ for simple complex Lie algebras $\mathfrak{g}$.
 As a byproduct, they derived a factorization into quantum dilogarithms of the quantum $R$-matrix associated with the trivial BD triple.
-An explicit classification of (quasi-triangular) quantum $R$-matrices is well-known and given in~\cite{etingofdyn}.
-We expect the following: 1) there exists a connection between compatible generalized cluster structures on $(G,\pi_{\bg}^{\dagger})$ and quantum $\mathcal{A}$- or $\Chi$-cluster realizations of $U_{q}(\mathfrak{g})$ (as above, this requires a realization of $(G,\pi_{\bg}^{\dagger})$ as a character variety); 2) quantum $R$-matrices for nontrivial BD triples can also be factorized into quantum dilogarithms (or their twists). \end{enumerate} Some of the intrinsic problems of the theory presented in this paper are listed in our supplementary note~\cite{github}.
+An explicit classification of factorizable quasi-triangular quantum $R$-matrices was given in~\cite{etingofdyn}.
+We expect that there exists a connection between compatible generalized cluster structures on $(G,\pi_{(\bg,r_0)}^{\dagger})$ and quantum $\mathcal{A}$-cluster realizations of $U_{q}(\mathfrak{g})$. \end{enumerate} As we mentioned earlier, $(G,\pi_{\bar{\bg}}^{\dagger})$ serves as a local model for the dual Poisson--Lie group $(G^*,\pi_{\bar{\bg}}^{*})$.
+If $G$ is of adjoint type, there are other cluster realizations of $(G^*,\pi_{\bar{\bg}_{\std}}^*)$.
+In~\cite{dual_shen}, based on an earlier work~\cite{gonch-shen} with A. Goncharov, L. Shen proved that $\mathbb{C}[G^*]$ embeds into a quotient of a cluster Poisson algebra with a Weyl group action.